ScreebApp/developers/docs/sdk-js/install.md

 ## How to add the Screeb tag to your website?

-First, log in to the Screeb application, then create your first survey.
+The Screeb tag is a small piece of JavaScript code that you can add to your website to enable Screeb features.

+### Using HTML

+There is many ways to add the Screeb tag to your website.
+The most common way is to add the tag directly to your website's HTML code.

+For that, you need to copy the Screeb tag code and paste it into your website's HTML code.
+You can find this code in your workspace settings, (see [Install Screeb section](https://admin.screeb.app/org/last/settings/install)).

+> :warning: Pay Attention to the identifier `<website-id>` in the tag code.
+This identifier is unique per Screeb workspace.

-When your survey is ready to share, we will provide a javascript snippet to copy at the end of your HTML page (before `</body>`).
+Paste the tag at the end of your HTML page (before `</body>`).

 Example: